scroll-tech/frontends/src/assets/blog/architecture.md

 The **Bridge contracts** deployed on the Ethereum and Scroll allow users to pass arbitrary messages between L1 and L2.
 On top of this message passing protocol, we have also built a trustless bridging protocol to allow users to bridge ERC-20 assets in both directions.
 To send a message or funds from Ethereum to Scroll, users call a `sendMessage` transaction on the Bridge contract.
 The Relayer will index this transaction on L1 and send it to the Sequencer for inclusion in an L2 block.
 Sending messages from Scroll back to Ethereum uses a similar process on the L2 Bridge contract.

-## How does Scroll's zkRollup work?
+## How does Scroll’s zkRollup work?

-Putting these three architectural pieces together, we can now explain the workflow of Scroll's zkRollup, summarized in Figure 3 below.
+Putting these three architectural pieces together, we can now explain the workflow of Scroll’s zkRollup, summarized in Figure 3 below.

 ![Figure 3.
 Scroll workflow](https://i.imgur.com/QC6IWil.png)